 Hydrogen Fuel Cell Generation

-Hydrogen is the lightest and most abundant element in the universe, which make it a prime candidate for a sustainable renewable energy source.
+Hydrogen is the lightest and most abundant element in the universe, which makes it a prime candidate for a sustainable renewable energy source.
 The costs to transport and store it, as well as produce “green hydrogen” through the process of electrolysis, have keep it from reaching its full viability; however, the economics are lining up and the market has proven successful use cases.

 In the future, nuclear energy holds potential for providing continuous clean energy for large data centers campuses, but the conversations are in early states, and questions linger about the safety and public sentiment around nuclear generation.